Panchayat samiti: Composition

 Typically, a taluka panchayat is composed of elected members of the area: the block development officer, members of the state's legislative assembly, members of parliament belonging to that area, otherwise unrepresented groups (Scheduled Castes, Scheduled Tribes and women), associate members (such as a farmer, a representative of the cooperative societies and one from the agricultural marketing services sector) and the elected members of that panchayat block (tehsil) on the zila parishad (district board).

-The samiti is elected for five years and is headed by a chairman and deputy chairman elected by the members of the panchayat samiti.
-One sarpanch samiti supervises the other grampanchayats.
-It acts as a co-ordinating body between district panchayat and grampanchayat.
+The samiti is elected for five years and is headed by a chairman/president and deputy chairman/vice president elected by the members of the panchayat samiti.
+One sarpanch samiti supervises the other gram panchayats.
+It acts as a coordinating body between district panchayat and gram panchayat.

 Composition of mandal parishads

 A coterminous mandal parishad is constituted for each revenue mandal.
 A mandal parishad is composed of: